Mental Health and Wellbeing at Leamington Community Primary School

 Education Mental Health Practitioner (EMHP) workshops

-At Leamington CPS we have made strong links with the Mental Health Support Team based in Alder Hey, in order to provide mental health and wellbeing support to as many pupils as possible.
+At Leamington Community Primary School we have made strong links with the Mental Health Support Team based in Alder Hey, in order to provide mental health and wellbeing support to as many pupils as possible.
 Our Mental Health Lead works closely with our assigned Education Mental Health Practitioner (EMHP) to provide tailored support to the needs of our pupils.
-Recently our EMHP, Siobhan, completed ‘Anxiety Workshops’ with our Year 4, 5 and 6 pupils, in which she discussed how it feels to be anxious, what makes us feel anxious and what coping strategies we can use to support us when we feel this way.
-We are looking forward to providing more workshops with Siobhan in the future around transitions and any other needs that arise.
+Our EMHP is Lydia, who is incredibly knowledgable.
+We have completed ‘Anxiety Workshops’ with our Year 4, 5 and 6 pupils, in which it was discussed how it feels to be anxious, what makes us feel anxious and what coping strategies we can use to support us when we feel this way.
+We are looking forward to providing more workshops with Lydia in the future around transitions and any other needs that arise.
 Our EMHP will also continue with 1-2-1 and a small group support (following a referral) and will continue to support our whole school approach to mental health and wellbeing.

-If you are worried about your child’s mental health and wellbeing and wish to speak to our Mental Health Lead please contact Ciara Maher on 0151 284 7847 or alternatively you can self-refer on the Liverpool CAMHS website
+If you are worried about your child’s mental health and wellbeing and wish to speak to our Mental Health Lead please contact Ashley Belger on 0151 284 7847 or alternatively you can self-refer on the Liverpool CAMHS website

 https://seftonliverpoolcamhs.com/make-referral